favonia/cloudflare-ddns/docs/designs/features/managed-record-ownership.markdown

 Only matched records participate in:

 - IP parsing
-- TTL, proxied, and comment drift warnings
+- target satisfaction checks
 - stale-record detection
-- duplicate cleanup
+- metadata derivation for new creates
 - `DELETE_ON_STOP`

 Unmatched records are invisible to DNS mutation logic, so the updater may create a new managed record even if an unmanaged record already has the desired IP address.

+### DNS Instantiation

+DNS instantiates the unified reconciliation model with these resource-specific rules:

+- the resource unit is `(domain, IP family)`
+- a managed record satisfies a desired target when its record IP equals that desired target IP
+- matching duplicate managed records may remain
+- duplicate multiplicity is tolerated residue, not desired state
+- already-satisfying record metadata is soft unless another DNS-specific contract overrides it

-### Metadata Reconciliation for New Creates
+### Metadata for New Creates

-When DNS reconciliation needs to satisfy unmatched targets, metadata is resolved per `(domain, record type)` unit from stale records only.
+When DNS reconciliation needs to satisfy uncovered targets, metadata is resolved per `(domain, record type)` unit from recyclable managed records only.

-The flow is intentionally split into two independent paths:

-1. Matched-path reconciliation: reduce multiple matched records for one target to one keeper.
-2. Stale-to-new reconciliation: derive metadata from stale records, then satisfy unmatched targets.

-In stale-to-new reconciliation, recycling a stale record is only an optimization of delete+create to reduce downtime; the target metadata is always the reconciled stale-source metadata.
+Recycling is only an optimization of delete-and-create to reduce disruption; the target metadata always comes from reconciled recyclable sources, not from already-matching records.

 - Scalar fields (`TTL`, `PROXIED`, `RECORD_COMMENT`):
   - empty source set: use configured value